MusaMahmood/Windows_Virtual_Desktops/README.md

 If you do not have gcc/make installed you can change that doing following

 1. go to http://msys2.github.io/ and install it according to the instructions there
-2. open msys2 shell and install mingw-w64-i686-gcc and mingw-w64-i686-make using pacman
+2. open msys2 shell and install mingw-w64-i686-gcc and mingw-w64-i686-make using 'pacman -S PACKAGE-NAME'
 3. duplicate C:\msys32\mingw32\bin\mingw32-make.exe and name it make.exe